abrennec/sose20_cc2/02_ofApp/readme.md

 ```

-Finally, in the last source code Example 3, everything works fine again.
+Finally, in the last source code **Example 3**, everything works fine again.
 The add(...) function has been declared at the top of the source code.
 As a result, the compiler knows about its existence when it reaches main() function.

 ```cpp
 // Example 3: This example will compile fine.